elenamene/amusement-park-pass-generator-part-2/README.md

 The app can take user input and create personalized entrant passes for all the entrant types.
 When the passes are being swiped at different locations in the park, business rules such as whether the entrant is allowed to access an area, whether the entrant can get a discount, will be tested.

+Use of:
+* Autolayout
+* Data Modelling
+* Protocol Composition
+* Polymorphic Methods
+* UITextField Input Validation

 <img src="https://github.com/elenamene/amusement-park-pass-generator-part-2/blob/master/form.png" height="959" width="731">
 <img src="https://github.com/elenamene/amusement-park-pass-generator-part-2/blob/master/permitted.png" height="959" width="731">
 <img src="https://github.com/elenamene/amusement-park-pass-generator-part-2/blob/master/denied.png" height="959" width="731">

 ### Required Tasks

 1. Construct an iPad user-interface as per the screenshots in the project mockup.
-As mentioned in the Onward and Upward Instruction Video, the UI elements such as entry boxes and labels need to be enabled/disabled (or made visible/hidden) depending on the entrant type the user selects.
+The UI elements such as entry boxes and labels need to be enabled/disabled (or made visible/hidden) depending on the entrant type the user selects.

 2. Utilize the code created in Project 4 as the business logic foundation for the user interface.
 You may need to refactor, enhance or rewrite some of the code from Project 4 in order to satisfy the expanded requirements for this project, which are detailed in the Business Rules Matrix and the Entrant Access Rules documents.